dockersamples/global-2018-hol/beginner-win/README.md

 docker image ls -f reference="$env:dockerId/*"
 ```

 These images are only stored on your Docker server's disk.
-Your server will be remved after the lab, so in this step you'll push the images to a public repository so you can run them from any Windows 10 or Windows Server 2016 machine running Docker.
+Your server will be removed after the lab, so in this step you'll push the images to a public repository so you can run them from any Windows 10 or Windows Server 2016 machine running Docker.

 Distribution is built into the Docker platform.
 You can build images locally and make them available to others users by pushing them to a public or private [registry](https://docs.docker.com/registry/).

 [Docker Hub](https://hub.docker.com) is the default public registry for Docker images.

-Before you can push your images, you'll need to login to Docker Hub:
+Before you can push your images, you'll need to log in to Docker Hub:

 ```.term1
 docker login --username $env:dockerId